 11. Origami Bird

-- Take a square origami paper of any color and fold it to form a triangle.
+- Fold a square origami paper of any color to form a triangle.

 - Fold the tip to the base of the paper.